Our products

 When we talk about omega-3, we are actually referring to a family of polyunsaturated fatty acids.
 The three most important for health are:

-Type Full Name Primary Source Key Function
+Type Full Name Main Source Key Function

-EPA Eicosapentaenoic acid Oily fish Anti-inflammatory, cardiovascular health
+EPA Eicosapentaenoic Acid Oily fish Anti-inflammatory, cardiovascular health

-DHA Docosahexaenoic acid Oily fish Brain development, cognitive function, eye health
+DHA Docosahexaenoic Acid Oily fish Brain development, cognitive function, eye health

-ALA Alpha-linolenic acid Flax seeds, walnuts, chia Precursor to EPA and DHA (very low conversion: 5-10%)
+ALA Alpha-Linolenic Acid Flax seeds, walnuts, chia Precursor to EPA and DHA (very low conversion: 5-10%)

 The distinction is crucial: EPA and DHA are the omega-3s with proven benefits and are obtained almost exclusively from fish and seafood.
-ALA from plant sources has an extremely low conversion rate to EPA and DHA (between 5% and 10%), meaning you would need to consume enormous amounts of seeds to get the equivalent of one serving of sardines.
+ALA from plant sources has an extremely low conversion rate to EPA and DHA (between 5% and 10%), meaning you would need to consume enormous quantities of seeds to get the equivalent of one serving of sardines.

 That's why, when nutritionists recommend omega-3, they are fundamentally talking about eating fish.